 In 2016 the Hollywood Foreign Press association gave the theatre a $350,000 grant, administered by the Film Foundation, for booth upgrades including a new digital projector and modifications so the theatre could show nitrate prints.
 A later $500,000 grant went toward roof and wall repairs, recovering the seating, some entrance terrazzo repair, and other projects.
 Deadline had an August 2016 story on the project.

 The sale to Netflix: It was simmering for over a year but finally closed in May 2020.
 Earlier, Netflix had explored purchasing the Landmark chain but backed away from that.
 The American Cinematheque ends up with an endowment and will continue to program the theatre on Fridays, Saturdays and Sundays.
+They will continue to manage the theatre, even when Netflix is holding their events and Netflix will be paying them a management fee.
 Ken Scherer acted as consultant to the Cinematheque on the sale and later became the organization's director.